 One of the newest Kitsilano Condo Development’s – Radius by Ledingham-McAllister – has broken ground and is making quick work of the construction.
 I’ve added this building to our Favourite Kitsilano Condo Building’s since it’s sure to be a good building once it’s completed.
 The floor plans look to be good, and the building will offer 1 bedroom units up to 2 bedroom + den units.

-For more information, photos and current homes for sale in Radius at 1628 West 4th Ave: Radius
+For more information, photos of Radius at 1628 West 4th Ave: Radius

 Buying Condos from a Developer

 The Developer is now selling units in the building, and as the building grows more complete every day, you’ll be one day closer to moving in.

 There are a a few differences when it comes to buying a condo pre-sale (which means before it’s built, you’re buying it directly from the developer) and you definitely need representation when doing so.
 The developers have a team of lawyers and experience behind them, and you need the same.
 I’ll write a full post on this topic at a later date, but for now, let the LiveKitsilano team know if you’re interested in buying something pre-sale.

 Some of the biggest differences include:

 – Price: Condos purchased from a Developer do NOT include GST.
 That 5% has to be added to the price you see online.
 If you buy a condo from a typical Seller, you do not have to pay GST.